 F. MEETINGS ON THE EXPO FLOOR WILL NOT BE ALLOWED DURING SETUP DUE TO LIABILITY AND SAFETY CONCERNS.
 FREE MEETING SPACE IS AVAILABLE BY RESERVATION FOR ALL NASGW MEMBERS.
 THE SHOW FLOOR WILL OPEN EARLY ON WEDNESDAY (6-9 AM) FOR ANY REP GROUPS/MANUFACTURERS THAT WANT TO HOLD MEETINGS IN ADVANCE OF WEDNESDAY'S SHOW OPEN.
 THIS WILL BE STRICTLY ENFORCED AND YOU WILL BE ASKED TO LEAVE THE SHOW FLOOR IF YOU VIOLATE THIS RULE.

-No combustible oils or bottled gases, open flames of any type, no batteries containing an electrolyte, nor any corrosives will be permitted in the Exhibit Hall.
+No combustible oils or bottled gases, open flames of any type, no batteries containing electrolyte, nor any corrosives will be permitted in the Exhibit Hall.
 Absolutely no storage of any kind will be permitted.
-Any questions regarding specific problems should be referred to show management who will obtain the necessary rulings from the David Lawrence L. Convention Center Fire Marshall.
+Any questions regarding specific problems should be referred to show management who will obtain the necessary rulings from the Gaylord Palm’s Fire Marshall.

-It is agreed that the National Association of Sporting Goods Wholesalers, its officers, directors, employees, and agents and the David L. Lawrence Convention Center, shall not be liable to the exhibitor for any loss or damage or injury to Exhibitor’s property contained in the exhibit; or for injuries to Exhibitor’s employees, agents or other persons, no matter how sustained, from fire, theft, accident or other causes.
-Exhibitor agrees to indemnify and hold harmless the National Association of Sporting Goods Wholesalers and the David L. Lawrence Convention Center, against all claims arising out of or connected with Exhibitor’s participation in this exhibit.
-Exhibitors or their agents may not allow any article to be brought into the exhibition or any act done on or about the exhibit premises which will invalidate the insurance of or increase the premium on the insurance maintained by the management of the David L. Lawrence Convention Center , nor permit anything to be done by Exhibitor’s employees or agents which will cause injury to the premises, property or equipment of the David L. Lawrence Convention Center, the other Exhibitors, or the National Association of Sporting Goods Wholesalers.
+It is agreed that the National Association of Sporting Goods Wholesalers, its officers, directors, employees and agents and the Gaylord Palms Resort and Convention Center, shall not be liable to the exhibitor for any loss or damage or injury to Exhibitor’s property contained in the exhibit; or for injuries to Exhibitor’s employees, agents or other persons, no matter how sustained, from fire, theft, accident or other causes.
+Exhibitor agrees to indemnify and hold harmless the National Association of Sporting Goods Wholesalers and the Gaylord Palms Resort and Convention Center, against all claims arising out of or connected with Exhibitor’s participation in this exhibit.
+Exhibitors or their agents may not allow any article to be brought into the exhibition or any act done on or about the exhibit premises which will invalidate the insurance of or increase the premium on the insurance maintained by the management of the Gaylord Palms Resort and Convention Center, nor permit anything to be done by Exhibitor’s employees or agents which will cause injury to the premises, property or equipment of the Gaylord Palms Resort and Convention Center, the other Exhibitors, or the National Association of Sporting Goods Wholesalers.
 Exhibitors shall not cause or permit signs or articles to be affixed, nailed or otherwise attached to the doors and walls of the exhibit premises, nor shall any attachments be made to the exhibit premise’s floor by means of nails, screws or any other devices that would damage the floors.
-These restrictions are a condition of all space leases, and their violation will result in annulment of the Exhibitor’s contract and subject the Exhibitor to liability for damages resulting from such violations.
+These restrictions are a condition of all space leases, and their violation will result in annulment of the Exhibitor’s contract, and subject the Exhibitor to liability for damages resulting from such violations.

-If space and/or sponsorships are canceled by the Exhibitor prior to 90 business days out from the start of the conference, the Exhibitor will incur a fee of 50% of the total booth cost.
-If cancellation is made after 90 business days out from the start of the Expo, there will be no refund and all space contracted for must be paid in full.
+If space and/or sponsorships are cancelled by the Exhibitor prior to July 1, 2019, the Exhibitor will incur a fee of 50% of the total booth cost.
+If cancellation is made after July 1, 2019, there will be no refund and all space contracted for must be paid in full.
 The unpaid balance is due at the time of cancellation.
-In addition, any Exhibitor that reduces the size of previously contracted booth space, after July 1, 2018, will be responsible for 50% of the cost of the booth space being released.
-NASGW will be entitled to all money paid and owed as liquidated damages.
-Any reduction of space after 90 business days out from the start of the conference may in NASGW’s sole discretion result in forfeiture, as liquidated damages and not as a penalty, of money paid and owed for the amount of space reduced.
-ALL NOTICES OF CANCELLATION OR REDUCTION MUST BE RECEIVED IN WRITING ON OR 90 BUSINESS DAYS OUT FROM THE EXPO.
+In addition, any Exhibitor that reduces the size of previously contracted booth space, after July 1, 2019, will be responsible for 50% of the cost of the booth space being released.
+NASGW will be entitled to all moneys paid and owed as liquidated damages.
+Any reduction of space after July 1, 2019 may in NASGW’s sole discretion result in forfeiture, as liquidated damages and not as a penalty, of moneys paid and owed for the amount of space reduced.
+ALL NOTICES OF CANCELLATION OR REDUCTION MUST BE RECEIVED IN WRITING ON OR BEFORE JULY 1, 2019.
 Exhibitors will not be permitted to set up their exhibit until full payment has been made.
 NASGW reserves the right to reassign the canceled or reduced space without obligation to the exhibitor.
-Acknowledgment of the receipt of an Application or negotiation of the appropriate deposit does not constitute an acceptance of an Application.
+Acknowledgement of the receipt of an Application or negotiation of the appropriate deposit does not constitute an acceptance of an Application.
 In those instances where a booth space and/or sponsorship application is declined, NASGW will refund such deposit in full.
 NASGW, in the event of conflicts regarding space requests or conditions beyond its control, reserves the right to rearrange the floor plan.
 Also, NASGW may relocate any exhibit at any time with the understanding that, if the Exhibitor does not agree with such relocation, his deposit and/or full payment for exhibit space will be refunded.
-Any space not claimed and occupied by 8:00 a.m. on Tuesday, October 16, 2018 (the day before the opening of the Expo), may be resold or assigned by NASGW without obligation on the part of NASGW for any refund whatsoever.
+Any space not claimed and occupied by 8:00 a.m. on Tuesday, October 22, 2019 (day before opening of the Expo), may be resold or assigned by NASGW without obligation on the part of NASGW for any refund whatsoever.

 NASGW will not be responsible for cancellation, postponement or other circumstances caused by, based on or relating to situations beyond its control, including but not limited to: acts of God, (e.g. rainstorm, flood, hurricane, wind, damage by the elements, earthquake, tornado, other natural disasters, etc.) terrorism, infectious disease, war, fire, strikes, acts or orders of governmental authorities, or third-party responsibility.